LoganBresnahan/coupon_marketplace/README.md

 *The admin is special.
 You can only generate Marketplace reports when logged in as an admin.*
+The admin username is: admin
+The password is: admin

 The seed file can be found at:
 /coupon_marketplace/lib/coupon_marketplace/mix/tasks/seed.ex